This article will help you:

-- Next, choose the environment for your experiment from the Environment drop-down menu.
+- Next, choose the deployment for your experiment from the Deployment drop-down menu.

-For more information about working with environments in Experiment, see this article on configuring Amplitude Experiment.
+For more information about working with deployments in Experiment, see this article on configuring Amplitude Experiment.

 - In the Allocation panel, you can define user segments that will see your experiment, specify the percentage of users who will be exposed to your experiment, and set the relative distribution weights of each variant.